 Oooey Gooey Crockpot BBQ Chicken WingsHere's a great honey barbecue wing recipe to add to the list of party wings - Buffalo Style Hot Wings deep fried and coated with a buttery hot sauce blend, crispy Southern Fried Hot Wings, reminiscent of southern fried chicken and Sticky Sweet and Spicy Wings, made with Hoisin and Thai sweet chili sauce.

-I like to sear these BBQ wings first just because wings tend to completely fall apart in the slow cooker, but to be honest you could probably skip that step if you don't feel like foolin' with it.
-I think the searing helps to give them color and keep them tender while binding them together, but to be honest, I've never done them without searing so who knows!
+I like to sear these BBQ wings first in a skillet, just because wings tend to completely fall apart in the slow cooker, as I think the searing helps to give them color and keep them tender while binding them together, but that's just me.
+You may prefer to skip that step.

 Recipe: Oooey Gooey Crockpot BBQ Chicken Wings©From the Kitchen of Deep South Dish